plasmaster09/inventory-webapp-02-app-server-basics/README.md

 ### (2.3.4) Adding logging
-One final addition (for now) to our server: we'd like to "log" records of all HTTP requests made to the server.
-This can be helpful during development.
+As we continue to build out and test our server, we'd like to "log" records of all HTTP requests made to the server.
+This can be helpful during development and debugging, and even during production for security and data integrity purposes.

 One way to do this is to add a `console.log` statement in each of our routes, like this: